To secure a site with https, there are six steps (detailed below):

 Select the SSL certificate via radial button then, using the drop-down, import the CSR for the applicable common name and "Continue".

 On the next page is the approver email contact drop-down.
 The approver email is used to validate ownership of the domain.
 For that reason, the email address list is auto populated.
 If none of the email addresses currently exist at the domain, it will be necessary to create the email address prior to completing the order.

 If an email service is being used where each email address is a separate license, as in Office 365 or G Suite, it may be easiest to create an email alias that forwards the email, for example, from firstname.lastname@example.org to an active email address.

 After selecting an approver email contact from the drop-down, review and make any necessary updates to the Admin Contact Information.
 The issued SSL certificate is sent in a separate email to the admin email contact.

-Once done, "Continue" to select the SSL certificate validation period, one or two years, review the CSR and Contact Information, most importantly common name and the approver and admin email contact, then submit the order via the "Order New SSL Certificate" button.
+Once done, "Continue" to review the CSR and Contact Information, most importantly common name and the approver and admin email contact, then submit the order via the "Order New SSL Certificate" button.

 Approve the certificate order